open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 #### DebugScope

 To assist developers in locating issues with context and scope, there is `DebugScope`.
-In development, with a PHP runtime with assertions enabled, an activated `Context` is wrapped in a `DebugScope`.
+In a PHP runtime with assertions enabled, an activated `Context` is wrapped in a `DebugScope`.
 The `DebugScope` keeps track of when the scope was activated, and has a destructor which triggers an error if the scope was not detached.
 The error output contains a backtrace of which code activated the context.

 The following code would trigger an error, complaining that a scope was not detached, and giving a backtrace of where the scope was created: